connervieira/Marksman/DOCUMENTATION.md

 1. Open a web browser of your choice.
 2. Enter the URL for your Marksman installation.
     - Example: `http://192.168.0.76/marksman/`
-3. After the login page appears, enter the default password, `assassin`.
+3. At this point, you should see the main Marksman dashboard.
-4. Once you've logged in, you should see the main interface.
+    - If you are shown a login page, enter the default password, `assassin`.

 It should be noted that you're likely to see several errors at this point, given that Marksman hasn't been fully configured yet.